RhysAlfShaw/intro-to-open-llms/presentation.typ

   - The final <|content_end|> is used to stop generating new prompts.

   - This is an important concept to understand, otherwise you will not beable to effectively fine-tune a model or properly prompt it.

+  - Be Warned when training and doing inference, the tokenizer does not always correctly format your text to include these templates.
+They also tend to change for every model.

+  #framed([
+    Conceptually the LLM does not directly respond to you.
+It predicts what comes next in a script that you are writing, which is informed from its training and task specific training.
+  ])

 ]

 #slide(title: "What if we kept generating passed <|content_end|>?")[